 Christopher W. Kaplan (2011).
 Selective Membrane Disruption: Mode of Action of C16G2, a Specifically Targeted Antimicrobial Peptide .
 Antimicrobial Agents and Chemotherapy , 3446-3452 .

 Rebekah Hinkle, RDH, Leah Beckum, RDH, & Terri West, Access (2013).
 S.T.A.M.P. of Approval: Specifically Targeted Antimicrobial Peptides in Caries Reduction.
 Access , 10-12.
-Zbys Fedorowicz, V. P. (2010).
-Chlorhexidine treatment for the prevention of dental caries in children and adolescents.
+Zbys Fedorowicz, V.

 Cochrane Oral Health Group.